-Witmer and Mauldin (2012) reported levels of diphacinone and brodifacoum residues in whole bodies of captive snakes, turtles, and lizards that had been twice orally gavaged with solutions containing those anticoagulants.
+Witmer and Mauldin (2012) reported concentrations of diphacinone and brodifacoum residues in whole bodies of captive snakes, turtles, and lizards that had been twice orally- gavaged with solutions containing those anticoagulants.
 These ranged from lows of 0.07 µg/g (= ppm) to highs of 1.58 µg/g (= ppm).
 Note that the levels in our salamanders were much lower than those in these reptiles as our residue levels were reported in ng/g (= ppb).
 They also noted that 5 of 37 (13%) Ameiva lizards died during the study with one showing external hemorraghing.
-One of 38 (0.03%) green iguanas died and it had external hemorraghing.
+One of 38 (0.03%) green iguanas died and it had external hemorrhaging.

 Pitt et al. (2015) also reported levels of brodifacoum residues in various taxonomic groups and in environmental substrates after the eradication project on Palmyra Island in the Pacific.
-While the levels were higher than they expected, they note that there was very high applications rates of the rodenticide in that project (6 times higher than the EPA recommended label rate).
+While the levels were higher than they expected, they note that there were very high application rates of the rodenticide in that project (6 times higher than the EPA recommended label rate).
 Using whole body carcasses found after the baiting operation, they reported levels of 0.10-0.76 µg/g (= ppm) in birds, 0.34-0.44 µg/g (= ppm) in fish, and below the detection level to 0.97 µg/g (= ppm) in crabs.
-These levels are much lower than those found in dead rats, 3.75 µg/g (= ppm).
+These levels are much lower than those found in rats that died from brodifacoum exposure, 3.75 µg/g (= ppm).
 Again, note that the levels in our salamanders were much lower than those in these animals as our residue levels were reported in ng/g (= ppb).
-Pitt et al. (2015) also reported that only one fresh water sample had a residue level (0.05 µg/g (= ppm) above the detection level and none was detected in the salt water samples.
+Pitt et al. (2015) also reported that only one fresh water sample had a residue level (0.05 µg/g (= ppm) above the detection level and none were detected in the salt water samples.
 They also reported soil residue levels of 0.007-0.018 µg/g (= ppm).

 Shiels et al. (2017) reported levels of brodifacoum residues in various taxonomic groups and in environmental substrates after the eradication project on Desecheo Island in the Caribbean.
-Most carcasses found from various taxonomic groups had residues.
+Most carcasses found from various taxonomic groups had detectable residues of brodifacoum.
 They also live-harvested various lizard species about 3 weeks after the baiting operation.
 While all these animals appeared healthy, 65-100% had detectable residue levels ranging from 12.2-1100 ng/g (= ppb).
-Additionally, some insect and crabs had detectable residue levels ranging from 10.3-1580 ng/g (= ppb).
+Additionally, some insects and crabs had detectable residue levels ranging from 10.3-1580 ng/g (= ppb).
 These are similar levels to those we found in the salamanders.

-From our Trial 1 results, it appears that rodenticide exposure poses some hazard to salamanders, but that hazard appears to be relatively low and they can begin recovery after some exposure.
+From our Trial 1 results, it appears that rodenticide exposure poses some hazard to salamanders, but that hazard appears to be relatively low, considering the experimental design optimized salamander exposure to rodenticides, and they can begin recovery after some exposure.
 One must also realize that in this trial there was a relatively high exposure rate which combined oral and dermal exposure.
 The high exposure rates were from the feeding of dusted crickets instead of crickets that had fed on the rodenticides; the former had much higher levels of rodenticide residues.
 Additionally, the level of dermal exposure was much higher than it would be in an eradication project (see Figure 1).
-Hence, this trial presents, in essence, a worst case scenario.
+Hence, this trial presents, in essence, a worst-case scenario.